What are the Benefits of Having a Pension?

 In addition to your workplace pension, or in place of a workplace pension if you are not eligible, you may wish to take out a personal or stakeholder pension.
 You still pay contributions into your pension fund direct from your wages, if applicable.
 If however you are self-employed, or not working, you will need to make your own payment arrangements.

 Personal or stakeholder pensions are useful if you wish to save extra money for later in life, perhaps to pursue goals for life after work, such as travel, buying a holiday home or enjoying more leisure activities.
+These options are often explored as part of broader financial planning when mapping out life after work.

 The main difference between arranging a personal or stakeholder pension yourself, and joining one through your workplace, is the level of control you will have over how what you pay in is invested.
 If you pay into a workplace pension scheme, it is likely that the investment choices will be governed by the pension provider.

 Your employer may also pay contributions into your own personal or stakeholder pension, but they are not required to by law.
 For this reason, it is wise to compare what any workplace pension is offering, compared to similar pensions you’d take out yourself.
+A financial adviser can help assess which setup offers better long-term value based on your situation.

 Which type of pension is right for you?